 Sustainability is becoming increasingly important for many people – and that’s a good thing.
-We are trying to avoid garbage and ensure that mainly organic products end up on our plates.
 But what about the most beautiful thing in the world?
-Can we actually make sex environmentally friendly Yes, we can!
+Can we actually make sex environmentally friendly?
+Yes, we can!

 What is green sex?

-When it comes to our love life, we often think anything but sustainability.
-We often use latex condoms and they are not only poorly biodegradable but also often contain chemical products.
+When it comes to our love life, we often think about anything but sustainability.
+We use latex condoms which contribute to land fill and often contain chemical products.
 Somehow the opposite of “safe sex”, right?
-Sex toys are also often made from non-degradable materials such as plastic.
-Green sex means knowing that for all of these things there are environmentally friendly alternatives.
-Just make sure that the toys do not contain any plasticizers or phenol, substances that penetrate the body and can irritate the sensitive mucous membranes.
-It’s a good thing that there are so many good alternatives in 2020 that won’t harm us or Mother Nature.
+Sex toys can also be made from non-biodegradable materials such as plastic.
+Green sex means knowing there are environmentally friendly alternatives.
+Just make sure that your toys do not contain any plasticizers or phenol substances which penetrate the body and can irritate the sensitive mucous membranes.
+It’s a good thing that there are so many good alternatives in 2023 that won’t harm us or Mother Nature.

 Tips for green sex in the bedroom

 Keep your eyes open when buying sex toys!

 There are plenty of vibrators, kegel balls and penis rings on the market that would not pass a pollutant check.
 The reason is they are contaminated with polycyclic aromatic hydrocarbons (PAH), phenol, nickel or other dangerous pollutants.

 The solution: Pay close attention to how the toy is made.
 Toys from brands like Womanizer and We-Vibe are produced in a vegan-friendly way, which means free from animal products.
 In addition, only skin-friendly, pollutant-free materials such as body-friendly silicone are used.

 Safe sex – with the right condoms!